-Based on the current recommendations of the CDC and Kansas City Health Department, Allen Village School intends to begin the 2022-2023 school year at Phase 3 of its Reopening Plan.
-All students will attend school In-Person 5 Days a Week (M-F) with the continuation of limited strategies/precautions in place for prevention of the spread of COVID-19.

-This is based on the readily availability of the COVID-19 vaccine for staff and students (ages 12+) and diminished cases of COVID-19 in the Kansas City metro area as documented by the local health department and CDC lifting restrictions.
-The only exceptions to the 5 Days In-Person would be in the cases of quarantined/isolated students or staff.
+Based on the current recommendations of the Kansas City Health Department, Allen Village School intends to begin the 2021-2022 school year at Phase 2 of its Reopening Plan.
+All students will attend school In-Person M-F with continued safety precautions in place for prevention of the spread of COVID-19.
+This is based on the readily availability of the COVID-19 vaccine for staff and students (ages 12+) and/or diminished cases of COVID-19 in the Kansas City metro area as documented by the local health department and CDC lifting restrictions.
+The only exceptions to the 5 Days In-Person would be in the cases of quarantined students or students who choose to do MOCAP virtual classes.